Book Review of “Going Out in Style” by Daniel Kelley.

 If asked which of these stories my favorite was, I’d be hard pressed to find an appropriate answer.
 Because of my personal musical background, I can say that the opening story Performer is one I quickly identified with, but my literary background made me equally relate to Getting to Know You.
 On the other hand, if I was required to point out which story was my least favorite, I’d have to answer “none”.

 Kelley’s talent makes each story fully rounded and complete, with believable, sympathetic characters we can identify with and plots that hold our interest.
 By using a common theme, there is also a cohesive feel to this collection, rather than just a bunch of stories thrown together.
 This is what makes Daniel Kelly’s “Going Out in Style” such a successful collection.
 For all this, I could find no faults so I can’t give it any less than five out of five stars, and highly recommend it.

-“Going out in Style” by Daniel Kelly was released on February 21, 2013 by Amazon Digital Services, Inc. and is only available electronically from Amazon US and Amazon UK.
+“Going out in Style” by Daniel Kelly was released on February 21, 2013 by Amazon Digital Services, Inc. and is only available electronically (via these affiliate links) from Amazon US and Amazon UK.
 I would like to thank the Library Thing for sending me an ARC of this book for review.